eduvpn/documentation/ADD_NODE.md

 # Prerequisites

-In order to add a node to your VPN setup, you need to arrange for a private network, e.g. a management VLAN, between the controller and node(s).
-How this is done is out of scope for this document.
-Make sure you can "ping" in both directions and there is no network filtering, e.g. with firewall rules, taking place.
+In order to add a node to your VPN setup there needs to be a *SECURE* way for the controller to communicate with the node.
+Typically you'd use a private VLAN for this.
+However, how exactly this is done is out of scope here.

-This private network is used by the controller to retrieve a list of connected clients and have the ability to "kick" VPN clients offline.
+We assume your node will be reachable by the controller so it can access the OpenVPN management ports, i.e. TCP ports 11940 and up.

+Note: these ports MUST only be available to the controller NOT to the public Internet!

 # Setup

 ## Controller

-Initially we'll leave the controller, your existing node alone.
+Initially we'll leave the controller, your existing VPN server, alone.
 We'll just add a new "profile" that is delegated to your new node.

 Add a new profile as described [here](MULTI_PROFILE.md).
 In addition pay close attention to the following options:

-* `managementIp` - set it to the _private_ IP address of the node;
+* `managementIp` - set it to the private VLAN IP address of the node;
 * `hostName` - set it to the hostname of the VPN node that points to its public IP address;
 * `range` and `range6` - set them to the IP addresses issued by the node;